 We provide the booking status details for each trip, ie. whether the trip is closed, if places are still available and how many spotsare remaining.
 Check the ‘guaranteed’ column – if a trip is listed as guaranteed, that means we’ve reached the minimum number for the trip to go ahead but that there may still be limited places remaining.
 Alternatively, you can call our travel experts to find out.

 Unfortunately it is not possible to do sections of our tours.
 However, some of our longer tours are made up of smaller tours completed back-to-back, so it might be possible to book a shorter trip separately.

 The prices quoted on the site do not include international flights.
 But our partnerships with the major airlines means we can get you the best price on flights for your intended travel dates.
 Just ask.

 This is a tricky one.
 We don't know when other people will book, so it's hard to know if and when the tour will fill up.
 Our advice is to book as soon as you've made the decision to travel, that way you won’t be disappointed.
 However, we can usually take bookings right up until the departure date if there are spaces left so take a look at the availability.

-The final payment is due in full 56 days before the departure of your trip.
+Generally the final payment is due in full 56 days before the departure of your trip.
 If you’ve booked your trip within 56 days of the departure date, full payment is needed at the time of booking.
 Last minute bookings require payment up front before confirmation.
 Please note that polar trips require full payment 120 days before departure.